For Students

 Are services confidential?

 We take confidentiality seriously and follow APA (American Psychological Association) ethical guidelines on confidentiality.
 All our clinical services are confidential, with a few exceptions permitted or required by law.
-Every student who comes into the Counseling Service receives a copy of the exceptions to confidentiality before the first meeting with a counselor.
+Every student who comes into the Counseling Center receives a copy of the exceptions to confidentiality before the first meeting with a counselor.
 In fact, you can check out all the confidentiality rules and exceptions on our confidentiality page.

 Concerned about a friend?